Interdisciplinary research and technological impact: Evidence from biomedicine: Results

 \subsection{Likelihood of technological impact}

-We employ logistic regression to model the effects of IDR of a paper on its likelihood of getting cited by patents.
-Table~\ref{tab:citedbypat5} presents the modeling results for the 5-year citation window case, where the dependent variable is whether a paper has been cited by patents that are granted within 5 years after the publication of the paper.
-Model 1 is the baseline model where we only consider control variables.
-Model 2 includes the RS index and indicates its positive, statistically significant relationship with the likelihood of having technological impact.
-After controlling for confounders, a one-unit increase of RS is linked to a 95\% ($e^{0.668}-1$) increase in the odds of gaining technological impact.
-This result is in contrast with \citet{Yegros-interdisc-2015}, which found that RS has no significant relationship with scientific impact.
+We employ logistic regression to model the effect of the extent of IDR of a paper on its likelihood of getting cited by patents.
+Table~\ref{tab:citedbypat10} presents the modeling results for the case of 10-year citation window, where the dependent variable is whether a paper has been cited by patents that are granted within 10 years after the publication of the paper.
+Model~1 is the baseline model where we only consider control variables.
+Models 2--10 include our independent variables of IDR indicators.
+The reductions of the BIC of these models from the BIC of Model 1 lend very strong support for these models and hence the explanatory power of the IDR measures.

+Model~2 includes the RS index and indicates its positive, statistically significant relationship with the likelihood of having technological impact.
+After controlling for confounders, a one standard deviation increase in RS translates to, on average, a 0.146 increase in the log odds of getting patent citations.